 ISO 9001 audits are typically more challenging for management than for workers.
 ISO 9001 is a quality MANAGEMENT system and provides many requirements on activities of managers and executives; in many cases, ISO 9001 directly affects how the company is managed.

 Implementing ISO 9001 is not a one-time benefit to our company.
-While we are utilizing our quality manual, quality procedures and work instructions in daily business activities, we are not only benefiting from better quality and increased efficiency but we are also continually improving.
+While we are utilizing our procedures and work instructions in daily business activities, we are not only benefiting from better quality and increased efficiency but we are also continually improving.
 In fact, the ISO 9001 requirements are designed to make us continually improve.
 This is a very important aspect because companies that don't continue to improve are soon overtaken by the competition.